anagha-microsoft/databricks-workshops/general-workshop/docs/2-lab-guide/README.md

 This module covers a simple data engineering batch pipeline in Spark Scala.
 ### 2.1.
 Data copy:
-We will use Azure Data Factory v2 to copy data to Azure Blob Storage - staging directory
+We will use Azure Data Factory v2 to copy data to Azure Blob Storage - staging directory.
+The instructions are [here.](../3-data-copy-guide/README.md)

 ### 2.2.
 Load/parse/persist raw data: